-Funding for brochures and publications is included with a total of \$5,000.00 to cover printing costs of out of service criteria, manuals, and other MCSAP related printings as necessary.
+Funding for brochures and publications is included with a total of \$7,000.00 to cover printing costs of out of service criteria, manuals, and other MCSAP related printings as necessary.
+These publications are being purchased from outside vendors.

 Three document scanners are included in the budget at \$490.00 each for 3 scanners for a total of \$1,470.00 to replace the scanners that are no longer serviceable.